ergoplatform/community/guides/testing.md

 [Ergo reference implementation](https://github.com/ergoplatform/ergo) has unit and integration tests more or less covering all aspects of the system.
-There is always some level technological debt as the project goes forward.
+There is always some level of technological debt as the project goes forward.
 And it will be necessary to refactor a lot, for this, again, tests will be needed which help localize the problem, i.e. we need granular tests, and we need tests able to catch regression bugs.